 Care by Dental Professionals Other than a Dentist

-Services providers by these professionals are also not limited to a dental clinic.
-You might be able to receive services in your community at a school, a nursing home or a mobile dental van.
+Services providers by these professionals are not limited to a dental clinic.
+You may be able to receive services in your community, such as a school, a nursing home or from a mobile dental clinic.
 A few preventive treatments include: a dental cleaning, fluoride varnish application, placement of sealants, and placement of a temporary filling.
 Restorative treatments can only be provided by a Dentist in a clinical or a community setting; these treatments include: permanent cavity fillings, tooth extractions, root canal therapies, etc.